|The Julia Tuttle Causeway/ Bookville/ Lauren's Kingdom News Reel

 Note: Some of these stories are no longer online.
-However, this newsreel helps create a time line of events in this saga, so I have decided to
+However, this newsreel helps create a time line of events in this saga.

-offender camp in Miami, Florida.
-For years, the camp stood as a monument to draconian legislation, and became a source of international
+camp in Miami, Florida.
+For years, the camp stood as a monument to draconian legislation, and became a source of international embarrassment.

 WELCOME TO BOOKVILLE: THE JULIA TUTTLE CAUSEWAY CAMP

-by rare high-profile cases, such as the Jessica Lunsford murder in 2005, a number of cities throughout the state of Florida increased local
+rare high-profile cases, such as the Jessica Lunsford murder in 2005, a number of cities throughout the state of Florida increased local residency

-residency restrictions between 1000 feet and 3000 feet .
-Miami-Dade County passed their infamous 2500 foot ordinance that same year; it
+restrictions between 1000 feet and 3000 feet .
+The city of Miami Beach passed their infamous 2500 foot ordinance that same year; it was

 Five individuals became the first residents of the new Julia Tuttle Causeway camp.
 The sites offered no running water, no electricity, and no

-stating that at least the public knows where these individuals reside.
-Registrants on probation must remain in their homes from 10 PM to 6 AM,
+least the public knows where these individuals reside.
+Registrants on probation must remain in their homes from 10 PM to 6 AM, and a probation

-policy directing registrants to live under the Julia Tuttle Causeway, but a media investigation uncovered evidence to the contrary.
-In February
+directing registrants to live under the Julia Tuttle Causeway, but a media investigation uncovered evidence to the contrary.
+In February 2008, when

 “stinking monument to bad public policy” and an “unsanitary affront to a civilized society.”
-As the camp became an international
+As the camp became an international embarrassment, the

 Much debate had been made about where to place the JTC camp registrants.
 In the summer of 2009, another push was made to clear out the